yfrigui/coding-challenge/README.md

 Solution:
 Tim's solution is a web app containing two pages: one to create, edit, delete, and track referral links and another to serve as a landing page for the links that promotes the World Wide Web.
-To use the referral software, navigate to 'codingchallenge/referralsite' and run the command 'python manage.py runserver'.
-Then visit http://127.0.0.1:8000 with your browser.
-This solution focuses on back-end.

 Technical Choices:
 I decided to implement my solution using Django Rest Framework/Python, because they are used at Ambassador.
 Due to my lack of experience with Django, I based the structure of my project on this [tutorial](https://docs.djangoproject.com/en/2.1/intro/tutorial01/).